Kingerthanu/CPP_TickTackToe/README.md

   The Game Will Follow The General Rules Of A Game Of Tic-Tac-Toe And Will Announce A Winner But Cannot Reset The Game Window Yet Without Resetting.

+  This Program Taught Me A Lot Of Cool Things About Class Relationships As Well As Signalling.
+I've Been Trying To Apply Signalling In Many New Projects And Never Realized How Cool The Concept Can Be When Properly Applied.

 <img src="https://github.com/Kingerthanu/CPP_TickTackToe/assets/76754592/93720612-6275-461a-89b7-7f924917cb94" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_TickTackToe/assets/76754592/93720612-6275-461a-89b7-7f924917cb94" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_TickTackToe/assets/76754592/93720612-6275-461a-89b7-7f924917cb94" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_TickTackToe/assets/76754592/93720612-6275-461a-89b7-7f924917cb94" alt="Cornstarch <3" width="55" height="49">